 In response to an increasing demand for Spanish-language resources to educate Hispanic Americans about all aspects of chronic pain, the Baltimore, MD-based American Pain Foundation has produced a free brochure available in Spanish and English titled "Explain Your Pain."

-The brochure helps patients engage in productive dialogue with their health care providers.
+The brochure helps patients engage in productive dialogue with their healthcare provider.